What is Dredging – History, Importance And Effects

 1. Why is dredging bad?

 Dredging is harmful to marine flora and fauna.
-It impacts them negatively in many ways through habitat destruction, entrainment, noise pollution, sedimentation, and contamination.
+It negatively impacts them in many ways, including habitat destruction, entrainment, noise pollution, sedimentation, and contamination.

 2. Why should you dredge a pond?

 Maintaining perfect water quality is essential for a healthy pond.
-Dredging a pond aids in the proliferation of good bacteria that aid in breaking down the organic waste that collects at the bottom of the pond.
+Dredging a pond helps to multiply good bacteria that break down the organic waste that collects at the bottom of the pond.

-3. There are how many types of dredging methods?
+3. How many types of dredging methods are there?

-There are three kinds of dredging methods: mechanical dredging, hydraulic dredging and airlift dredging.
+There are three kinds of dredging methods: mechanical, hydraulic, and airlift.
 Dredging is usually performed using equipment called dredges that are held on a barge.

 4. How does a dredge work?